Anderson localization: A view from Krylov space: Operator Krylov space

 \subsection{Krylov space integrals of motion}

 The tri-diagonal structure of $\mathcal{L}$ in the Krylov basis gives a simple solution to the zero-mode as a function of $n$ along the semi-infinite chain in terms of the initial weight on the first site $Q_1$.
-The support on all the even $n$ vanishes, as they describe currents, while for odd $n$ one arrives at following form:
+The support on all the even $n$ vanishes, as they describe currents, while for odd $n$ one arrives at following form (illuminated further in Appendix \ref{App:Zero-modes}):

 or alternatively

 Consequently the asymptotic behavior of $\kappa(n)$ controls the properties of the integrals of motion, and it is clear that the dimerization, defined as the ratio of consecutive coefficients, controls their decay.
 Before moving to the specifics of Anderson localization, let's discuss a few basic constraints and results which will set the stage for what comes.